crahal/NHSSpend/readme.md

 ## Data Origination

 The data originates from one of two lists of recognised NHS institutions.
 These lists are used to create mappings to websites, and update on the status of the data  (data/data_support/ccg_list.xlsx and data/data_support/trust_list.xlsx) with a number of different parametres fed into the scraper (src\NHSscraper.py).
-The data curation exercise has stopped as of April 2020 in order to focus on the writing of academic papers, with datasets from those papers being hosted on OSF following their publication.
+The data curation exercise has stopped as of April 2020 in order to focus on the writing of academic papers, with datasets from those papers being hosted on OSF following their publication (an archive of the entire data/* subdirectory).
 This is also partly due to the Covid-19 pandemic and the restructuring of Clinical Commissioning groups more generally (where 18 mergers took the number of CCGs from 191 to 136).
 However, please do raise issues on here if you think any of those institutions are mislabelled, outdated.
-If you wanted to update this list (and the subsequent scrapers), please do raise an issue\get in touch (this is a constant ongoing work in progress until there is a centrally covened resource provided by the Government Data Service).
+If you want to update this list (and the subsequent scrapers), please do raise an issue\get in touch (this is a constant ongoing work in progress until there is a centrally covened resource provided by the Government Data Service).

 The procurement data itself is provided under an [Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) (OGL).
 Guidance for publishing spend over £25,000 is published by [HM Treasury](https://www.gov.uk/government/publications/guidance-for-publishing-spend-over-25000).